fourzedotEXE/lora-based_morse-transceiver/README.md

 - Create smaller devicec footprint by creating custom PCB to contain essential electronics
 - Use more sophisticated debouce methodology
 - Use a higher memory microcontroller architecture
+- C3 on the schematic may have a better value (100nF instead of 10nf).
+Further testing is required.